 Our passion is providing an open learning environment, with loving, nurturing, and credentialed staff, so that each student can progress at their own pace.
-We are vigilant in analyzing IEPs and therapeutic needs so that the right individualized learning plan (ILP) can accurately measure progress and be adjusted as needed, while inspiring your child to grow, take new risks, and challenge themselves.
+We are vigilant in analyzing IEPs and therapeutic needs so that the right individualized education plan (IEP) can accurately measure progress and be adjusted as needed, while inspiring your child to grow, take new risks, and challenge themselves.

 It’s My Turn to Shine® is more than a tag line to us.
 It is our heartfelt desire that each student feel our ongoing commitment to their success.
 We want all of our students to know how special they are and that together we can reach their potential!

 We value advocacy, open communication, and transparency for each student.
 To that end, we have established a My Turn Standard of Transparency® that we adhere to in our day-to-day care, education, and support therapy services.
 Parents are frequently made aware of all up-to-date therapy information, educational services, IEP goals, and how their child is doing overall.

 Informed parents are the best advocates for their child.
 We are committed to sharing instructional and behavioral data with parents.
 That’s why we provide regular My Turn Educational Program Report® to parents and the student success support team.
 These monthly reports break down the goals and achievements of each student.

 Our use of strategic Behavioral Support Techs teamed up with each teacher, allows us to employ a 3:1 student-teacher ratio at Rockwood Preparatory Academy.
 Classrooms are designed to be welcome and open environments, with no more than 10-12 students.